 #MendAndMove #DiabeticNeuropathyRelief #HipMobility #AgingGratefully #PhysioTips #ActiveSeniors

-I dedicate this blog to my dear friend, Patricia.
-She is such a survivor—emotionally and physically—and I am so very proud of her. ❤️🫂𝓑𝓮𝓼𝓽𝓲𝓮.
+I dedicate this blog to my mom's dear friend, Patricia.
+She is such a survivor—emotionally and physically—and I am so very proud of her. ❤️🫂Mom's 𝓑𝓮𝓼𝓽𝓲𝓮.

 As a physical therapist, I’ve seen how "movement as medicine" can be the missing piece of the puzzle.
 For someone like Patricia, exercise isn't just about fitness; it’s a vital tool to reduce the risk of cancer recurrence by 24–34% and to improve insulin sensitivity, helping keep those A1C levels in check.
 Source: TexasBreastCenter